 Should your future boyfriend be a man after God’s heart?

 He better be.

-But chasing after God is not the same as completely perfect.
-A good man is one who is running after God, with fruit to show.
-And a good woman is chasing after God with fruit to show too.
+But “chasing after God” is not the same as completely perfect.
+A good Christian man is one who has a relationship with God, with fruit to show.
+And a good woman is “chasing after God” with fruit to show too.
 Don’t ask your man to do the work you are not willing to do.

 Because you know the problem with unreal expectations?

-The problem with imaginary Boaz or chasing the qualities of a perfect boyfriend is that we carry the same thinking into marriage and cry foul when we uncover the human being.
+The problem with imaginary Boaz or chasing the qualities of a perfect boyfriend is that we carry the same thinking into marriage and get disappointed when we uncover the human being.